Your Questions Answered

 Will I do something against my will?

-When you are hypnotised, you are aware of all suggestions given to you, and you will not do anything that you are opposed to doing.
+When you experiencing hypnosis, you are aware of all suggestions given to you, and you will not do anything that you are opposed to doing.
 You could not be made to do anything under hypnosis any easier than if you were in a conscious state.
 You are completely in control of your actions and you can come out of hypnosis at any time you choose.

 Are weak-minded people easier to hypnotise?